 How to choose a brokerCopy link to section

 With the wide variety of online brokers available these days, it can be hard to figure out which is the best service to go with.
 Our comparison table and in-depth reviews can help you cut through the noise, but by and large these are the aspects you should be considering when selecting a broker:

 - Range of stocks available.
 The most important thing is that you can actually use the broker to purchase the shares you’re looking for.
 Some brokers offer more stocks than others, and many will allow you to trade other assets, such as crpytocurrencies, forex and commodities.

 - Fees and commissions.
 You want to keep as large a chunk of your profits as you can, so it’s important to make sure your broker doesn’t charge high fees that can eat into your profits.

 - Payment methods available.
-You might want to buy Rolls Royce shares using a specific payment method, such as PayPal.
-Not all brokers accept every payment method, but using our comparisons you can search only the brokers that support the option you’re looking for.
+You might want to invest by using a specific payment method, such as PayPal.
+Not all brokers accept every payment method, but by using our comparisons, you can search for the brokers that support the option you’re looking for.

 - Reputation.
 One of the strongest indicators of a broker’s reliability is the reputation it has with the customers who have used it.
 Brokers are online businesses, and as such many user experiences can be found online.
 You can check these out in addition to our reviews to make sure you choose the right platform.